djeddiwarith/GA2Vec/README.md

     igraph

 # Input
-1) Data files containing the paths for the PPI interaction networks and their BLAST bit score files are located in the folder 'kaggle/input/data_policy'
+1) Data files containing the paths for the PPI interaction networks and their BLAST bit score files are located in the folder 'data/input/data_policy'
-2) The Anc2vec embedding file is in the folder 'kaggle/input/datavp/GOTembed/embeddings.npy'.
+2) The Anc2vec embedding file is in the folder 'data/input/datavp/GOTembed/embeddings.npy'.
     #### Coronavirus and Virus-Host species input data
-3) The protein-protein interaction networks of coronavirus and virus-host species, along with their BLAST bit score files, are located under the directory: 'kaggle/input/coronavirus_blast_sim2'
+3) The protein-protein interaction networks of coronavirus and virus-host species, along with their BLAST bit score files, are located under the directory: 'data/input/coronavirus_blast_sim2'
-4) The Gene Ontology annotation of coronavirus and Virus-Host species is found in the file: "kaggle/input/sars-goa-uniprotkb".
+4) The Gene Ontology annotation of coronavirus and Virus-Host species is found in the file: "data/input/sars-goa-uniprotkb".
 Please initialize "speciesCoronavirus = True" (see Line 1764 in the "GA2Vec.py") in order to parse the GO annotations for coronavirus and Virus-Host species.
-5) The pre-trained embedding files for each embedding model (i.e., ProtBERT, T5, and ESM-2) for the coronavirus and Virus-Host species are located in the folder: 'kaggle/input/embedding-species'
+5) The pre-trained embedding files for each embedding model (i.e., ProtBERT, T5, and ESM-2) for the coronavirus and Virus-Host species are located in the folder: 'data/input/embedding-species'
     #### Eukaryotic and Prokaryotic species input data
-6) The GO association files for the eukaryotic and prokaryotic species from UniProt-GOA are located in the folder 'kaggle/input/datavp2/datavp/gaf'
+6) The GO association files for the eukaryotic and prokaryotic species from UniProt-GOA are located in the folder 'data/input/datavp2/datavp/gaf'
-7) The protein-protein interaction networks of eukaryotic and prokaryotic species, along with their BLAST bit score files, are located in the directory: 'kaggle/input/datavp2/datavp'
+7) The protein-protein interaction networks of eukaryotic and prokaryotic species, along with their BLAST bit score files, are located in the directory: 'data/input/datavp2/datavp'
-8) The pretrained embedding files for each model (i.e., ProtBERT, T5, and ESM-2) for eukaryotic and prokaryotic species are located in the folder: "kaggle/input/embedding-species/"
+8) The pretrained embedding files for each model (i.e., ProtBERT, T5, and ESM-2) for eukaryotic and prokaryotic species are located in the folder: "data/input/embedding-species/"

 # Usage
-    1. Download the input data from this link "https://drive.google.com/file/d/1mikyz4fqIPJ5-zPNquWh2C7KzDgGmsIH/view?usp=sharing", and place the folder 'kaggle,' which contains all the necessary files (PPI network, BLAST files, embedding files for each species, gene ontology annotations, etc.), inside the 'GA2Vec' folder.
+    1. Download the input data from this repository: "https://doi.org/10.5281/zenodo.14054769", and place the folder 'data,' which contains all the necessary files (PPI network, BLAST files, embedding files for each species, gene ontology annotations, etc.), inside the 'GA2Vec' folder.
     1. Set the input data file path (datafile) and output file path (output_file) in the Python script.
     2. Run the Python script: python GA2Vec.py
     3. The aligned nodes will be saved in the specified output file.